 - Negative U-wave: high specificity for heart disease (including ischemia).

 It is fundamental to compare the current ECG with previous recordings.
 All changes are of interest and may indicate pathology.

-8. The ECG in its clinical context
+8. ECG and the clinical context

 ECG changes should be put into a clinical context.
-For example, ST-segment elevations are common in the population and should not raise suspicion of myocardial ischemia if the patient do not have symptoms suggestive of ischemia.
+For example, ST-segment elevations are common in the population and should not raise suspicion of myocardial ischemia if the patient does not have symptoms suggestive of ischemia.